denjas/nempy/README.md

-High-level python wrapper for working with cryptocurrencies of the NEM ecosystem
+High-level python wrapper for working with cryptocurrencies of the NEM ecosystem (Currently only work with Symbol is supported)

 Implemented on the basis symbol project [core sdk python library](https://github.com/symbol/symbol-sdk-core-python)
 ## Possibilities